Debt settlement: Process

-Debt settlement is the process of negotiating with creditors to reduce overall debts in exchange for a lump sum payment.
+Debt settlement is the process of negotiating with creditors to reduce and extinguish overall debts in exchange for a lump sum payment.
 A successful settlement occurs when the creditor agrees to forgive a percentage of the total account balance.
 Normally, only unsecured debts, not secured by real assets like homes or autos, can be settled.
 Unsecured debts include medical bills and credit card debt; but not public student loans, auto financing or mortgages.
+If the alternative is not to be able to recover the security in a timely or economical manner, the creditor may choose to settle.
+This is an economic transaction and sub justice to the creditor's interests.
 For the debtor, the settlement makes obvious sense: they avoid the stigma and intrusive court-mandated controls of bankruptcy while still lowering their debt balances, sometimes by more than 50%.
 For the creditor, they regain trust that the borrower intends to pay back what he can of the loans and not file for bankruptcy (in which case, the creditor risks losing all moneys owed).

 Negotiating with a collection agency or junk debt buyer is somewhat similar to negotiating with a credit card company or other original creditor.
 However, many collection agencies (or junk debt buyers) will agree to take less of the owed amount than the original creditor, because the junk debt buyer has purchased the debt for a fraction of the original balance.
 As a part of the settlement, the consumer can request that collection is removed from the credit report, which is generally not the case with the original creditor.
 Even if the collection account has been removed from the consumer credit report as a condition of settlement, as agreed during negotiations, the negative marks from the original credit card company will still remain, according to Maxine Sweet, a spokeswoman for credit reporting agency Experian.